-In the late 1940s and 1950s, aerodynamic principles were just beginning to take root in automotive design.
+In the late 1940s and 50s, aerodynamic principles were just beginning to take root in product design.
 Curvilinear forms became more prominent, carrying the immediate promise of power and speed – but designers were guided more by their aesthetic sense than by any scientific precepts.

-Inspired by the dynamic profiles of automotive and aviation mid-century design, HM9 Flow treads the path first opened by the HM4 Thunderbolt and HM6 Space Pirate, utilising a geometrically complex combination of milled sapphire crystal and titanium or red gold case elements.
+Inspired by the dynamic profiles of automotive and aviation mid-century design, HM9 Flow treads the path opened by the HM4 Thunderbolt and HM6 Space Pirate, with a geometrically complex combination of sapphire crystal, titanium and gold case elements.
 But HM9 goes beyond its predecessors, redefining what was thought to be possible in case design.

 Reminiscent of a jet engine, the highly complex case encloses an equally complex in-house movement.
 Twin balance wheels beat independently on each flank of the Machine, while the central body reveals the gearbox of the HM9 engine: a planetary differential that averages the output of both balances to provide one stable reading of the time.

-Reminiscent of a jet engine, the HM9 case is a geometrically complex combination of milled sapphire crystal and grade 5 titanium or red gold.
+Reminiscent of a jet engine, the HM9 case is a geometrically complex combination of milled sapphire crystal and grade 5 titanium, red gold or white gold.
 The extreme curves and acute angles required new manufacturing standards and techniques.

 Fully independent twin balance wheels feed two sets of chronometric data to a central planetary differential for an averaged reading.
 They are individually impulsed and spatially separated to ensure that they beat at their own independent cadences.